Economic policy of the Clinton administration: Deficits and debt

-These surpluses 1998-2001 were attributed to a strong economy generating high tax revenues, tax increases on upper-income taxpayers, spending restraint, and capital gains tax revenue from a stock market boom.
-This pattern of raising taxes and cutting spending (i.e., austerity) in an economic boom coincides precisely with the advice of John Maynard Keynes, who stated in 1937: "The boom, not the slump, is the right time for austerity at the Treasury."
-However, this remarkable success did not stop conservative pundits from trying to discredit this achievement.
-Their argument essentially goes like this: Although debt held by the public was reduced, the surplus funds paid into Social Security were used to pay those bondholders, in effect borrowing from one pocket (future Social Security program recipients) to pay down the other (current bondholders), such that total debt rose.
+The surpluses from 1998 to 2001 were attributed to a strong economy generating high tax revenues, tax increases on upper-income taxpayers, spending restraint, and capital gains tax revenue from a stock market boom.
+The pattern of raising taxes and cutting spending (austerity) in an economic boom coincides precisely with the advice of John Maynard Keynes, who stated in 1937: "The boom, not the slump, is the right time for austerity at the Treasury."
+However, the remarkable success did not stop conservative pundits from trying to discredit this achievement.
+Their argument essentially is that although debt held by the public was reduced, the surplus funds paid into Social Security were used to pay those bondholders, in effect borrowing from one pocket (future Social Security program recipients) to pay down the other (current bondholders), such that total debt rose.
 However, while this is true, this is also how the proverbial "math works" for all the other modern Presidents as well.
 It is not accurate to discredit the exceptional fiscal austerity of the Clinton era relative to other modern Presidents, which nevertheless coincided with a booming economy by virtually any measure.
 It is also relevant to point out that this booming economy occurred despite Republican warnings that such tax increases on the highest income taxpayers would slow the economy and job creation.
-Perhaps the boom would have been even greater if larger deficits had been run, but this was not the argument made at the time.
+Perhaps the boom would have been even greater if larger deficits had been run, but that was not the argument made at the time.